Starstream language specification

 TypeName::Variantwith a previously declared enum name.
 Tuple-style payloads evaluate left-to-right and are stored without reordering. - Field accesses evaluate the receiver, ensure it is a struct value, then project the requested field.
 Accessing a missing field is a type error.

 matchexpressions evaluate the scrutinee first, then test arms sequentially.
 The first pattern whose shape matches the scrutinee executes.
-Exhaustiveness checks and unreachable-arm diagnostics are future work.- Variable names refer to a
+Pattern matching is exhaustive: all possible cases must be covered, and unreachable patterns are reported as errors.
+The wildcard pattern_matches any value without introducing a binding.- Function calls

 letdeclaration earlier in the current scope or one of its parents, but not child scopes. - Arithmetic operators: